Sydney Transport with Opal Card

 Travel Sydney with Opal Card city passes.
 They make it easy to get around and can save you money.
 Here’s how.

-I’ll help you sort out what’s best for getting around Sydney and how to get the most from your pass card.
+Here’s how to get the most from your pass card.

 Opal Card Overview

-The new Opal Card one card for everything.
-You can buy the card
+You can buy the Opal card

 - at the airport,

-- at Central railway station,
+- at Central railway and other designated stations,

 - from many retailers around the city,